Oepfelbaum/tech-assessment-2.0/README.md

 # 🍎 Oepfelbaum Tech Assessment

-A warm welcome dear techie.
-This repository should allow you to get s first technical briefing of your upcoming task.
+A warm welcome dear Techie.
+This repository covers the main information from your Tech Assessment - please read carefully.

 &nbsp;
 ## 📈 The Process